Åråsen Stadion: History

 After five years of planning, construction of a completely renovated stadium started in February 1999.
 To finance the stadium, a limited company, Åråsen Stadion AS, was established, and owned by the club, rather than by the limited company which runs the elite team.
 Only the East Stand from 1978 was kept.
 In 2000, new grass was laid on the pitch, replacing the original grass from 1950.
-This included installation of under-soil heating and an automatic irrigation sprinkler system.
+This included the installation of under-soil heating and an automatic irrigation sprinkler system.
 The new pitch had the dimensions 105 by 65 m.
 Combined, this cost NOK 12 million.
 The first new stand to be completed was the West Stand, which opened ahead of the 2000 season.
-In addition to luxury boxes, it consists of 6500 m2 of commercial property, including a car dealer, a medical center and a restaurant.
+In addition to luxury boxes, it consists of 6500 m2 of commercial property, including a car dealer, a medical centre and a restaurant.